Low Back Exercises

 Creating a Balanced Low Back Exercise Routine

-Choose at least one exercise from each category and plane to ensure balanced back development.
+To ensure balanced back development, choose at least one exercise from each category and plane.
 Aim to spend 30 seconds to two minutes on each mobility exercise, while stability and strength exercises should ideally be performed in the 40–60 second range per set or around 8–12 reps.

 Considerations for Back Pain